- Panchadasi on Prarabdha Karma

 Self Knowledge is Not Opposed to Fructifying Experiences of Prarabdha Karma

-After illustrating how the Prarabdha Karma can cause temporary loss of knowledge for a Jnani/Jivanmukta who has newly gained Self Knowledge, the discussion shifts to how Prarabdha Karma acts even for a seasoned Jnani/Jivanmukta.
-Anticipating objections by people as to how a Jnani/Jivanmukta, who is the epitome of knowledge, can still be subject to the force of Prarabdha Karma in terms of experiencing pain and pleasure, the Panchadasi presents us with an array of examples and logic.
+After illustrating how the Prarabdha Karma can cause temporary loss of knowledge for a Jnani who has newly gained Self Knowledge, the discussion shifts to how Prarabdha Karma acts even for a seasoned Jnani.
+Anticipating objections by people as to how a Jnani, who is the epitome of knowledge, can still be subject to the force of Prarabdha Karma in terms of experiencing pain and pleasure, the Panchadasi presents us with an array of examples and logic.
 Ultimately it also shows how Self Knowledge does not necessarily mean destruction of the phenomenal world as it is not opposed to its appearance.
-Self Knowledge only shows that the world is apparently real.
-A Jnani/Jivanmukta undergoes the experiences of pain and pleasure produced by Prarabdha Karma knowing them to be only apparently real like a dream.
+Self Knowledge only shows that the world is apparently real like a dream or a mirage.
+A Jnani undergoes the experiences of pain and pleasure produced by Prarabdha Karma knowing them to be only apparently real like a dream.

 Verse 7.175.
 The function of knowledge is to show the illusory nature of the world and the function of fructifying Karma is to yield pleasure and pain to the Jiva.